 Students aiming for a technical job – or employees wishing to upgrade their skills and certification – have a wealth of workforce training options that lead to high-paying jobs.
 Workforce training offered through Alabama’s two-year college system at Bishop State, Faulkner State, Jefferson Davis, or Alabama Southern community colleges focuses on supplying skilled employees to the area’s major employers, such as our rapidly growing shipbuilding, aerospace and steel industries.

 The Port of Mobile, which covers more than 4,000 acres, is home to numerous business and industry ranging from shipping to offshore energy production.
 Located along the Mobile River, the Port of Mobile is the only deep-water port in Alabama.
 The Alabama State Port Authority has a huge economic impact on the entire state of Alabama with 127,591 direct and indirect jobs.
 The McDuffie Terminal is one of the largest coal exporting terminals in the United States.

 Economically, our district’s farms produce a wide range of fruits and vegetables.
-The major crops continue to be timber, cotton, and soybeans.
+The major crops continue to be timber, peanuts, cotton, and soybeans.
 In fact, the timber industry - which encompasses everything from the growth and harvesting of timber to the creation of lumber, pulp, and paper - is the district's main employer.
 Additionally, the First District is home to numerous chemical, seafood, shipping, aerospace, medical, and tourism businesses and industries.

 The First District has successfully combined the best qualities found in both metropolitan and rural areas, has retained a strong link to its storied history, and has managed to maintain its easygoing charm while charging ahead into the 21st century.
 With all these premier assets – natural beauty and abundance, great educational opportunities and a growing economy – Southwest Alabama is a great place to live, work, and raise a family.